SolbiatiAlessandro/TODAG/docs/development.rst

 - GCP Storage to keep .pkl files for cards and .csv for logs
 - GCP Function to have serverless API end points to call todo.py
 - open.py will not be implemented in GCP Function but just keep on my local machine accessing data from GCP Storage

+figured out a good calibration: no need to figure out 'priority' every time, just add to parent,and set deadlines to daily tasks. e.g. PERSONAL (1) -> Codeforces (4) -> Contest (0) + deadline

 - [ ] write tests before shipping to the cloud